infovpcs/odoo18_mcp_project/VENDOR_BILL_ANALYTIC_README.md

 1. First check if there's a project linked to the partner with an analytic account
 2. If not, check for any existing analytic account for this partner
 3. If still not found, create a new analytic account with the project name (or partner name if no project exists)

+## Company Compatibility

+The script includes special handling for company compatibility issues:

+1. When creating analytic accounts, it uses the current user's company ID
+2. If a partner belongs to a different company, the script will create the analytic account without linking to the partner
+3. This prevents "Incompatible companies" errors when working with partners from different companies

 ## Purpose